Double embolic protection during carotid artery stenting with persistent hypoglossal artery.

 Neurosciences (Brain & Spine)

 Silva, Christine F; Hou, Samuel Y; Kühn, Anna L; Whitten, Richard H; and Wakhloo, Ajay K, "Double embolic protection during carotid artery stenting with persistent hypoglossal artery."
 (2013).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 883.